andreykravchenkoo/FlightTicketProject/README.md

 Application for booking tickets for real flights from API https://app.goflightlabs.com/dashboard The user can find flights by his filter, book a ticket and pay the payment.
 The application is currently under development, many features will be added and changed.
-The next innovation will be writing UI

 ## Features